Terminus-Project/Terminus-Bot/README.md

 Allows the bot to ignore other users.
 This is managed by the [ignore script](#ignore).

+### regex_handler

+Provides an easy-to-use way for scripts to act on messages matching regular expressions.

+For usage examples, see the Reddit script and others.

 ### url_handler

 Provides an easy-to-use way for scripts to react to URLs the bot sees in chat.